determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 (and the 🚀 [Accelerate](https://huggingface.co/docs/transformers/accelerate)) launcher into the Determined framework.

-## Walkthrough: Basic Usage

-Below we walk through the Textual Inversion workflow, training on a few images of a specific toy cat and then incorporating the object into our Stable-Diffusion-generated art.

-### HF Account, Access Token, and License
+## Before You Start: 🤗 Account, Access Token, and License

 In order to use this repository's implementation of Stable Diffusion, you must: